Tips for Feeding Picky Eaters – My Story

 9. Serve Well-Balanced Snacks

 Nothing like that just-before-dinner snack to “ruin” their appetite for the main course!
 Limit snack time to twice a day and under 100 calories each time.
-Snacks should be well-balanced and include a little fat (like nuts), protein (like a lean piece of meat) and a carbohydrate (like a half of a piece of fruit).
+Snacks should be well-balanced and include a little fat (like nuts), protein (like a lean piece of meat or nut butter) and a carbohydrate (like a half of a piece of fruit).

 Make it easy for your kids by keeping fruit on the counter and prepped veggies in the fridge, where they are easy to grab on the go.
 We like edamame that kids can pop out of the pods (they are healthy and they take a bit of time to consume).